guramidev/algorithms/sorting/counting-sort/README.md

-### Counting Sort
+#### Counting Sort - Time Complexity - O(n + k)
-Effective when range of elements that are in unsorted array is known is not that big, to avoid consuming huge amounts of memory.
+Effective when range of elements to sort is known is not that big.

-#### Time Complexity
-O(n + k)
+For example if range of elements is from 1 to n^2.
+Than complexity becomes O(n + n^2) which is the same as O(n^2) so this method becomes slow.